 You couldn’t make a calculation if the number was wrong in the first place.
-And you couldn’t calculate if you discounted the calculator.
-That would have been stupid, but it was the policy of FreeDomination to calculate without reason.
+And you couldn’t calculate if you discounted the calculator, but it was the policy of FreeDomination to calculate without reason.
 Politically speaking, it was incorrect.
 If you didn’t want to calculate, then you didn’t have to.

 Arms with no right to exhibition were now open to all and sundry.
 A pot belly laughed, and potatoes laughed, their roots singing hymns to the error of no signal.

 If you wanted to make a difference you had to get beyond the urge to cause the perceived difference.
 What you wanted could not create a difference only another aspect of the same.
 So, you had to detach from the sameness of difference and the synchrony of events.

 The Party had tried to ensure that innocence and guilt were protected by calculation, so that the sky would remain unreachable and the unknown cordoned off.
 However, they had no recourse to authority because their only function was to uphold it.

 The Zero-Core induced the comfort of an apocalyptic charm and the impulse to re-engage with the order.

 Prior concerns were addressed beginning with the most pertinent.
 That which revolved around the recurring instant of all that ever was and would be would be of first importance.
 No-one could ever possess it because it was as intangible as air.